techidaily/site-android-transfer/source/_posts/in-2024-top-16-from-huawei-p60-to-other-android-devices-data-transfer-apps-to-switch-phone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 At last, we hope that you now know how to transfer music from Huawei P60 to Other Android Devices devices safely and securely through the above article.
 In fact, you have got two very good options to perform the transfer in the form of [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) and [Dr.Fone - Phone Manager (Android)](https://drfone.wondershare.com/android-transfer.html).
 Well, choose the most convenient one for you and make sure that you proceed with the guided steps mentioned for each way.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://fox-links.techidaily.com/new-mastering-text-overlays-on-digital-pictures/"><u>[New] Mastering Text Overlays on Digital Pictures</u></a></li>
+<li><a href="https://facebook-video-share.techidaily.com/new-top-5-chill-out-scenes-to-add-zest-to-your-snowy-videos/"><u>[New] Top 5 Chill-Out Scenes to Add Zest to Your Snowy Videos</u></a></li>
+<li><a href="https://visual-screen-recording.techidaily.com/2024-approved-revamping-screen-recording-a-critical-look-at-camstudios-new-features/"><u>2024 Approved Revamping Screen Recording - A Critical Look at CamStudio's New Features</u></a></li>
+<li><a href="https://some-approaches.techidaily.com/google-chrome/"><u>動画再生をスムーズに行う - Google Chromeで困っている方へ</u></a></li>
+<li><a href="https://techno-recovery.techidaily.com/how-southwest-airlines-innovative-technology-strategy-took-you-by-surprise-an-insightful-look-at-their-latest-move-zdnet/"><u>How Southwest Airlines' Innovative Technology Strategy Took You by Surprise: An Insightful Look at Their Latest Move - ZDNet</u></a></li>
+<li><a href="https://youtube-sure.techidaily.com/o-seamlessly-upload-videos-onto-youtubes-platform/"><u>How to Seamlessly Upload Videos Onto YouTube's Platform</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-4-ways-to-transfer-music-from-vivo-y78-5g-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 4 Ways to Transfer Music from Vivo Y78 5G to iPhone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-easy-ways-to-copy-contacts-from-oppo-f25-pro-5g-to-iphone-14-and-15-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Easy Ways to Copy Contacts from Oppo F25 Pro 5G to iPhone 14 and 15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-transfer-music-from-infinix-hot-40-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Transfer Music from Infinix Hot 40 to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-lenovo-thinkphone-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Lenovo ThinkPhone to BlackBerry | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-samsung-galaxy-a54-5g-to-blackberry-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Samsung Galaxy A54 5G to BlackBerry | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-data-from-xiaomi-redmi-note-12r-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Data from Xiaomi Redmi Note 12R to Other Android Devices? | Dr.fone</u></a></li>
+<li><a href="https://common-error.techidaily.com/windows-11-night-light-problem-solved-tips-for-getting-it-back-on-track/"><u>Windows 11 Night Light Problem Solved: Tips for Getting It Back on Track</u></a></li>
+</ul></div>